ouspg/CompSec/Lab6_Digital_forensics/README.md

 Story starts here.

 Mallory is notorious member of criminal underworld.
-He is known for illeagal drug and weapon trade, and he is rumored to have very cheap and reliable suppliers on both which have made him easy to gain foothold of black market.
+He is known for illeagal items, and he is rumored to have very large network of contacts which have made him easy to gain foothold of black market.

 Mallory have been successfull in his criminal activities lately, giving large influx of money and letting him expand his network, which have made him one of the "big players" of criminal underworld.

 Unfortunately for him, also law enforcement at national level agencies have noticed his success.
 Mallory has reputation of being faster talker than thinker and because rumors spread fast, becoming known by law enforcement was only matter of time.

-Big wheels start to turn, and large surveillance operation against Mallory and his minions is started.
+Big wheels start to turn, and large surveillance operation against Mallory and his minions was started started.
 After 3 monts of fruitless efforts intel from trusted source apprears: Mallorys gang is going to do drug deal next day.

 Intel turns out to be correct and leading investigator decides that this is correct moment to strike.
 This would not be major victory, because only couple of Mallorys men would be caught red-handed, but it still could result Mallorys conviction if enough evidence is found about his involvement.
 Situation is not optimal, but small success is better than fruitless waiting of 3 months.